leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 That said though, there are actually impressive improvements this time round as well.
 GPT-3 gives better results than GPT-2, and can generalise to more scenarios.
 This is largely due to the increased data used in training and increased model parameters.

 I'll elaborate more below, and the way these models work are that they take in data, train on them, and change their model weights according to the training set.

 It's been known for a while that more training data usually helps \[5\], and the results from GPT-3 continue to show that it's true.
 GPT-3 ingested [~50x the amount of data](https://lambdalabs.com/blog/demystifying-gpt-3 "lambda") that the older version did, giving some intuition on how it can come up with so many relevant references for its outputs \[6\].

 GPT-3 also has [~100x the amount of parameters](https://minimaxir.com/2020/07/gpt3-expectations/ "params") in its model compared to the older version.
 Having 175bn parameters [isn't unheard of](https://twitter.com/iamtrask/status/1285301017878441988?s=20 "params"), but it does help GPT-3 get even more differentiation in its replies \[7\].

-Max Woolf points out two other things that are improved in GPT-3: [It allows for text generation twice as long, and prompts to the model are even more helpful in steering the direction of text generated](https://minimaxir.com/2020/07/gpt3-expectations/ "Max").
+Max Woolf points out two other things that are improved in GPT-3: [1) It allows for text generation twice as long, and 2) prompts to the model are even more helpful in steering the direction of text generated](https://minimaxir.com/2020/07/gpt3-expectations/ "Max").
 GPT-3 can take zero, one, or a few "prompts" of sample answers when you're giving it input.
-The prompts help guide its understanding of what answers to give.
+The prompts help guide its understanding of what answers to give, and the more prompts the better.

 Overall, Max estimates that GPT-3 gave him usable results about 5x more often than the older GPT-2.

 This allows for results such as [this, a plugin to pull GPT results to autofill google sheets](https://twitter.com/pavtalk/status/1285410751092416513?s=20 "twitter") (real demo this time, I promise):